Fluminense FC: Double relegation and rapid return

-2000s: Copa do Brasil title, first Libertadores final
+2000s: Copa do Brasil and first Libertadores final

 President Lula with Fluminense players, champions of the 2007 Brazil Cup.

 Fluminense had good campaigns in the 2000, 2001, and 2002 Serie A, finishing in the top four each of these times.
 Fluminense's first title of the 21st century was the 2002 Campeonato Carioca.
 In 2005, Fluminense won the Campeonato Caroica and the Taca Rio, and finished fifth in the Brasileirao.
 Later that year, they reached the final of the Copa do Brasil again, but lost to Serie B club Paulista 2–0, marking one of the few times that a Serie B club won the Copa do Brasil.

 In 2007, Fluminense won the Copa do Brasil beating Figueirense in the final, and was admitted to the Copa Libertadores again after 23 years.
 In the 2007 Serie A, the club finished fourth, and Thiago Neves won the Golden Ball for the league's best player.

 The club's 2008 Copa Libertadores campaign saw them reach the finals and included a remarkable 6–0 victory against Arsenal de Sarandí in the group stage, winning both games against Colombian club Atlético Nacional in R16, a comeback against São Paulo in the QF, and disposing of defending champions Boca Juniors in the SF with a 3–1 victory.
 Fluminense eventually finished runner-up, losing the finals to LDU Quito on penalties after a 5–5 draw on aggregate, despite a hat-trick from Thiago Neves in the second leg.
 Fluminense had already faced LDU in the group stage, winning 1-0 and drawing 0-0.
 The club finished fourteenth in the Serie A that season, and only finished one point away from relegation, but curiously still qualifying for the following years Copa Sudamericana.